infinity0/msg-notes/causal-02-consistency.rst

 though, we will see their resend m, and be able to act on it as above.)

-We believe that this is not a security problem - it is the responsibility of each user to check that all messages they receive are fully-acked.
+We believe that this is not a security problem - it is the responsibility of each user to check that all messages they see are fully-acked.
 If our ack is dropped, then even though we don't know they have received our ack, we know that they will not treat the un-acked (from their POV) message as part of the consistent transcript - it is not in their interest to do so.
 So we don't need to worry about trying to *guarantee* that our own explicit acks are